Reduced instruction set computer

 The varieties of RISC processor design include the ARC processor, the DEC Alpha, the AMD Am29000, the ARM architecture, the Atmel AVR, Blackfin, Intel i860, Intel i960, LoongArch, Motorola 88000, the MIPS architecture, PA-RISC, Power ISA, RISC-V, SuperH, and SPARC.
-RISC processors are used in supercomputers, such as the Fugaku.

 History and development

 A number of systems, going back to the 1960s, have been credited as the first RISC architecture, partly based on their use of the load–store approach.
 The term RISC was coined by David Patterson of the Berkeley RISC project, although somewhat similar concepts had appeared before.

 The CDC 6600 designed by Seymour Cray in 1964 used a load–store architecture with only two addressing modes (register+register, and register+immediate constant) and 74 operation codes, with the basic clock cycle being 10 times faster than the memory access time.
 Partly due to the optimized load–store architecture of the CDC 6600, Jack Dongarra says that it can be considered a forerunner of modern RISC systems, although a number of other technical barriers needed to be overcome for the development of a modern RISC system.